lsrcz/test-deflaker/README.md

 ```
 There are 69 such tests in the old data, so it shouldn't be random.
 With these 69 tests, DeFlaker's results on the two data sets should not be that different.

-If only consider the new test failures, here is the result:
+If we only consider the new test failures, here is the result:
 ```bash
 $ python3 analyze.py
 ... (irrelevant lines)